Best daily deals

 Bluetooth's Achilles' Heel is its limited bandwidth.
 High transfer rates may overload available bandwidth, causing a stutter—or complete crash—of the service.

-Why choose aptX over SBC?
-Greater transfer rates preserve more data.
+Why choose aptX over SBC? aptX’s greater transfer rates are able to preserve more data than SBC, allowing for better overall sound quality.
 The simpler aptX codec supports 48kHz/16-bit LPCM audio data (352kbps), while aptX HD supports 48kHz/24-bit LPCM audio data (576kbps).
 Though both are lossy formats, they’re leagues ahead of SBC.
 Plus, they support a fine enough bit rate to keep everything running smoothly and sounding decent enough.

 Advanced audio coding (AAC)